MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 Check the accessibility of all states of elements, such as text color contrast during the `hover` state.
 The **Inspect** tool reports accessibility issues for one state at a time.
 To check accessibility of the various states of elements, in the **Styles** tab, use the **:hov** (**Toggle Element State**) section of the **Styles** pane, as described in this article.

-We first show why state simulation is necessary using the **Inspect** tool, and then we show how to use state simulation.
+We first show why state simulation is necessary when using the **Inspect** tool, and then we show how to use state simulation.

 <!-- ====================================================================== -->